1995 Manitoba general election

 The 1995 Manitoba general election was held on April 25, 1995 to elect Members of the Legislative Assembly of the Province of Manitoba, Canada.
-It was won by the Progressive Conservative Party, which won 31 seats out of 57.
+Progressive Conservative Party, which won 31 seats out of 57, clinched the elections.
 The New Democratic Party formed the official opposition with 23 seats; the Liberal Party won 3.

+Opinion polls

 Results

 1 "Before" refers to standings in the Legislature at dissolution, and not to the results of the previous election.
 These numbers therefore reflect changes in party standings as a result of by-elections and members crossing the floor.